abi4010132/Data-management-Mod-Signal-Game-Thesis/README.md

 To run the experiment you need to have access to the internet through a webbrowser (preferably FireFox). \
 To run the data analysis RStudio version 2023.06.01 and R version 4.1.2.
 The data analysis can simply be run by running all the cells in order for each R Markdown file.

-### Running the game
+### Running the experiment

 Running the experiment can be done at [harmendeweerd.nl/research/mod/mod.html](https://harmendeweerd.nl/research/mod/mod.html) \
-Here in the Game field, you can enter the ids of the 3 games to be played separated by a comma e.g. game1,game2,game3.
+Here in the Game field, you can enter the ids of the 3 games to be played by a player, separated by commas e.g. game1,game2,game3.
 Make sure that these values are unique and have not been used yet. \
-Then in the Player ID field, the id of the player needs to be entered for each game separated by a comma.
+Then in the Player ID field, the ids of the player needs to be entered for each game separated by commas.
 Here the player ID can be either 0, 1 or 3.
-If the player ID is 1 this means that the player starts signalling in the first round and if the player ID is 0, the player receives the signal in the first round.
-Player ID 3 is used when you want to let the agent play, the agent always starts as the signaler in the first round.
+If the player ID is 1 this means that the player starts signalling in the first round.
+If the player ID is 0, the player receives the signal in the first round.
+Player ID 3 is used when you want to have the implemented agent play, the agent always starts as the signaler in the first round.
+The agent plays automatically by simulating and does not need any supervision after starting the first block. \
 Make sure that only two players join the game and that one player has ID 0 and the other player has ID 1 if it is a human or 3 if it should be the agent. \
 In the tables below you can find an example of how I ordered the games and player IDs.
 The first table contains which player ids the player should have in each block and the second table contains the game ids for each block, where X is the session number of the experiment.
 |  | Block 1 | Block 2 | Block 3 |